 - Put your supporters before yourself.
 Praise them, help them succeed.
 Put them ahead of your own goals.

 - Communicate your thoughts, hopes, and goals.
 To be considered as charismatic, people have to know what is going on inside your head.
 Tell them why you do things, how you think, and what you hope to achieve.

-Use these tools in a way that suits your personality, but be weary of the destructive potential of charismatic leadership.
+Use these tools in a way that suits your personality, but be wary of the destructive potential of charismatic leadership.

-Avoid getting carried away by the ability to get others to do things, always use this power in their advantage.
+Avoid getting carried away by the ability to get others to do things, always use this power to their advantage.